 The winter market was packed with stalls selling the most beautiful trinkets and Christmas gifts.

 The winter markets have plenty of gluhwein wine stalls and I recommend you warm yourself up with one of these delicious hot alcoholic drinks.
 Across the road from the Natural History Museum is the Museums Quartier and in the middle of the square we found some brilliant little pop up bars!.

-Our hotel had an amazing Champagne bar which is open to the public, its great for a glass of Champagne to start the night off.
+Our hotel had an amazing Champagne bar which is open to the public and great for a glass of Champagne to start the night off.

-We didn’t get a change to have a dinner at Albertina Passage, but look out for the big rabbit next to the Opera House.
-The restaurant was a former underground pedestrian walkway that has been transformed into a bar/restaurant/jazz club, that came highly recommended to us.
+We didn’t get a chance to have dinner at Albertina Passage, but look out for the big rabbit next to the Opera House.
+The restaurant was a former underground pedestrian walkway that has been transformed into a bar/restaurant/jazz club, which came highly recommended to us.

-This is the Catherdral in the centre of Vienna.
-If you get lost just find your way back to the Catherdral.
+This is the Cathedral in the centre of Vienna.
+If you get lost just find your way back to the Cathedral.